-- 3. Compensation Leave for Exempt Employees: Exempt employees, including professional employees, will be compensated for time spent at night meetings by hour-for-hour compensatory time.
-This is leave time offered in recognition that regular attendance at night meetings is a common requirement of planning positions at the RPC, adding significantly to hours regularly worked in a work and therefore deserving compensation.
-Accordingly, such night meetings will be compensatory time for Exempt employees are as follows: - a) Compensatory time is not available for time worked outside normal working hours unless associated with a night meeting or unless that work is required due to special circumstance and authorized by the Executive Director. - b) Compensatory time granted hereunder is not a 'wage' under New Hampshire law and it not within the Federal standards regarding overtime which are established by the Fair Labor Standards Act. - c) Compensatory time may only be taken in the form of paid time off from regular working hours and not in the form of additional pay. - d) Compensatory time may not accumulate beyond the period of 90 days from the last working day of the month in which it was earned.
-Unused compensatory time will be dropped from the record after 90 days and will be considered forfeited by the employee. - 4.
-Sick Leave: The Commission provides paid sick leave to all Full-time and Parttime Employees, Sick leave for Regular Part-time employees shall be allotted proportionately with hours worked.
-Special Part-time employees (except as provided for under Article V.A.5) and Temporary employees are not entitled to any paid sick days.
+Deleted: be compensatory time for Exempt employees are

+- a) Flex-time, is not available for time worked outside normal working hours unless associated with a night meeting or unless that work is required due to special circumstance and authorized by the Executive Director. - b) Flex-time, may only be taken in the form of paid time off from regular working hours and not in the form of additional pay. - c) Flex-time may not accumulate beyond the period of 90 days from the last working day of the month in which it was earned.
+Unused Flex-time time will be forfeited after such 90 day period if not used within such time. - d) An Employee who terminates employment (voluntarily or involuntarily) shall forfeit any accrued unused Flex-time, regardless of how long such time has been accrued for. - e) Under no circumstances shall an employee be compensated for accrued unused Flex-time. - 4.
+Sick Leave: The Commission provides paid sick leave to all Full-time and Part-time Employees, Sick leave for Regular Part-time employees shall be allotted proportionately with hours worked.
+Temporary employees are not entitled to any paid sick days.
 Sick leave will be granted at the rate of one day per month and accrued to a maximum of 45 days.